By-Laws

 B. Ensure that SGHA's By-laws, regulations and protocols are being complied with at all times.

-C. Organize and execute all scheduled Field Excursions, investigations and manpower for research in the charter and acts as the Team leader in the absence of the State Coordinator.
+C. Organize and execute all scheduled Field Excursions, investigations and manpower for research in the charter and acts as the Team leader in the absence of the State Coordinator and Research Officer.

 D. Responsible for training members in the operational aspects of the SGHA investigative process.

-E. Coordinate all media events through the Directors and Strategic Officer.
+E. Coordinate all media events through the State Coordinator and Strategic Officer.

 Section 9.
 It shall be the Duty of the Logistics Officer: